maurges/every-rust-gui-library/notes.md

 - Tutorial: no, but wasn't needed
 - Diving into source: didn't need to
 - Overall: approve, very easy to start using right no

+## imgui

+Immediate mode, so no. Imgui for C++ was nice, so try using this and see how it goes.

+## iui

+Abandoned, based on abandoned C library, which was in mid-alpha, as author says.

+## KAS

+When I first read about a "toolkit abstraction layer", I thought this wouldn't work.
+But the author pivoted and now it's just a toolkit itself without native dependencies.
+From the readme, I sympathise a lot with the author's approach.

+Whoa, whoa, macros for widgets?
+A bad sign, so far this approach has been shit.

+    Finished dev [unoptimized + debuginfo] target(s) in 11.73s

+Holy shit, this is even worse than iced.

+The composition is weird.
+Why in the counter example the buttons are in a different role than a label?
+What if I want to change the button text?
+Alright, that one was simple.
+The ones in layout declaration are anonymous, but you can create named widgets as members.

+Huh, fun.
+I tried dynamically changing the button text, and the sizing breaks.
+How do you size elements anyway?
+The layouting is so weird.